BMP vs CMP: Learn the Difference

 The Basic Metabolic Panel blood test is a test that determines your blood purity levels by measuring the essential parts of the blood like glucose concentration (glucose is a type of sugar your body uses for energy),

 BMP also monitors the levels of electrolytes flowing in the blood.
-Electrolytes like sodium and potassium and fluid balance help maintaining the blood pH and normal functioning of your heart and brain.
+Electrolytes like sodium and potassium and fluid balance help maintain the blood pH and normal functioning of your heart and brain.

-It also includes a glucose level test, a calcium level test that determines the health of your bones and cardiovascular health as well, sodium, potassium, and bicarbonate levels to determine if the pH of your blood is normal or not.
+It also includes a glucose level test, a calcium level test that determines the health of your bones and cardiovascular health, and sodium, potassium, and bicarbonate levels to determine if the pH of your blood is normal or not.

-BMP is usually a part of your yearly full body clinical check-up.
+BMP is a part of your yearly full-body clinical check-up.

 What is CMP?